ecyrbe/zodios/README.md

 };
 ```

+# Roadmap

+Zodios is a work in progress.
+Here is a roadmap of the features that are planned for future releases :
+- Nest minor release : add support for fetch only on frontend to replace XHR (with an axios adapter maintained by zodios since all existing ones are old)
+- Improve API definition by adding either construction helpers or add more typescript magic to have better autocompletion and better error messages

+The following will need investigation to check if it's doable :
+- implement @zodios/express to define your API endpoints with express and share it with your frontend (like tRPC)
+- implement @zodios/nest to define your API endpoints with nestjs and share it with your frontend (like tRPC)

+You have other ideas ?
+[Let me know !](https://github.com/ecyrbe/zodios/discussions)
 # Dependencies

 Zodios do not embed any dependency.
 It's your Job to install the peer dependencies you need.